By Cat, Sept 2016 (Photo, right, from Wikimedia Commons)

 Golden Paste/Milk, Version 2

 The version, originally from Health Impact News (8) and Mercola (7).
+It only uses turmeric and pepper for the spices.

 - Golden Paste: (makes several servings of golden milk)